Peace Club

 Special Programs/ Population Groups Supported:

-• inpatient teen rehab
+• inpatient rehab for teenagers

 • residential rehab for adult women

-• in-patient rehab for adult males
+• in-patient rehab for adult men

 • people with trauma